Welcome to the Neighbourhood (Boston Manor album)

 Welcome to the Neighbourhood is the second full-length studio album by British rock band Boston Manor.
-Released on September 7, 2018, on Pure Noise Records, it follows the band's 2016 debut album, Be Nothing.
+Released on 7 September 2018, on Pure Noise Records, it follows the band's 2016 debut album, Be Nothing.
 The album was produced by Mike Sapone at The Barber Shop Studios and recorded between tours in North America and Europe in 2018.
 Upon its release, it charted at number 80 on the Official UK Albums chart.

-The album's lead single, "Halo", was released on June 11, 2018.
-The second single, "Bad Machine", was released on August 13.
-The third and final single, "England's Dreaming", was released on September 4.
+The album's lead single, "Halo", was released on 11 June 2018.
+The second single, "Bad Machine", was released on 13 August.
+The third and final single, "England's Dreaming", was released on 4 September.
 In support of the album, the band toured internationally with bands such as Real Friends, Grayscale, Movements, and Trash Boat throughout 2018 and 2019.

 Background

-Boston Manor released their debut studio album, Be Nothing., on September 30, 2016, on Pure Noise Records.
+Boston Manor released their debut studio album, Be Nothing., on 30 September 2016, on Pure Noise Records.
 After extensive touring to support the album, the band began writing new material for a second album during tours in the United States, the United Kingdom, and Europe.
-The band toured as support on Knuckle Puck's headlining tour from March 8 to April 8, 2018.
+The band toured as support on Knuckle Puck's headlining tour from 8 March to 8 April 2018.

-On June 8, 2018, the band performed a new song, "Halo," for the first time at Download Festival in the United Kingdom.
+On 8 June 2018, the band performed a new song, "Halo," for the first time at Download Festival in the United Kingdom.